bengladwell/reword/README.md

 # Reword
 ## An experiment with React, Redux, and more

-This project is an effort to learn React, as well some emerging React libraries.
+This project is an effort to learn React and some emerging JS libraries.
 These include:
 * [Redux](https://github.com/rackt/redux)
 * [React Router](https://github.com/rackt/react-router)
 * [React DnD](https://github.com/gaearon/react-dnd) for drag and drop